paglobal/augmented-tabflow/README.md

 - Popups not supported
 - Don't mind errors unless they affect the way you use the extension
 - You can't create any new windows or tabs in the beginning stages of switching to a new session
+- When you close a window, all it's tabs move to another session window if any is available